Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"encryptionSecretKey"` - the account private key for encrypted transfers.

+- `"commitmentsRandomness"` - various randomness used in commitments.
+This is __private__ to the credential holder.

 An example input to this request is in the file [create_credential-input.json](files/create_credential-input.json).
 An example output to this request is in the file [create_credential-output.json](files/create_credential-output.json).
+## create_credential_v1

+Semantics: Using the identityObject provided by the IdentityProvider, create a credential and account.
+This creates a credentials where the keys and attribute randomnesses are deterministically genereated from a seed phrase.

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"ipInfo"` ... same as in the `create_id_request_and_private_data` call

+- `"arsInfos"` ... same as in the `create_id_request_and_private_data` call

+- `"global"` ... same as in the `create_id_request_and_private_data` call

+- `"identityObject"` ... this must contain the value returned by the identity provider.

+- `"revealedAttributes"` ... attributes which the user wishes to reveal.
+This is an array of attribute names.
+The user should select these from among the attributes in the identityObject field.
+The key "revealedAttributes" is optional.
+If not present we take it as the empty set.

+- `"seed"` ... is a hex encoded seed phrase.

+- `"net"` ... either the string `"Mainnet"` or `"Testnet"`.

+- `"identityIndex"` ... an integer indicating the index of the identity behind the credential.

+- `"accountNumber"` ... this must be a number between 0 and 255 (inclusive).
+  Multiple credentials can be generated from the same identity object, and this number is essentially a nonce.
+It __must__ be different for different credentials from the same id object, otherwise the credential will not be accepted by the chain.

+The returned value is a JSON object with the following fields.

+- `"credential"` - this is the credential that is to be deployed on the chain.
+All data here is public.

+- `"accountKeys"` - contains the public and __private__ keys of the account the credential belongs to.
+This is very sensitive and must be kept protected.

+- `"accountAddress"` - the address of the account this credential belongs to.
+This will either be a new account or existing account, depending on the input "accountData".

+- `"encryptionPublicKey"` - the account public key for encrypted transfers.

+- `"encryptionSecretKey"` - the account private key for encrypted transfers.

+- `"commitmentsRandomness"` - various randomness used in commitments.
+This is __private__ to the credential holder.

+An example input to this request is in the file [create_credential-v1-input.json](files/create_credential-v1-input.json).
+An example output to this request is in the file [create_credential-v1-output.json](files/create_credential-v1-output.json).

 ## create_transfer_ext